How Courts Consider Descriptions of Work in Payment Claims & Reasons for Withholding Payment in Payment Schedules

 - The reasons given for withholding payment should enable the Claimant to make a decision whether or not to accept the Scheduled Amount, and to understand the nature of the case the Claimant will have to meet in an Adjudication.

-The provision of adequate reasons for withholding payment in a Payment Schedule is critical, as Section 20(2B) of the Act precludes a Respondent from including in an Adjudication Response any reasons for withholding payment unless those reasons have already been included in the Payment Schedule provided to the Claimant.
+The provision of adequate reasons for withholding payment in a Payment Schedule is critical, as Section 20(2B) of the Act precludes a Respondent from including in an Adjudication Response any reasons for withholding payment that are not included in the Payment Schedule provided to the Claimant.

-By way of example, if, in an Adjudication, a Respondent wants to challenge jurisdiction to invalidate a Payment Claim, the Respondent would have had to have included this challenge in the Payment Schedule originally provided in response to the Payment Claim.
+By way of example, if, in an Adjudication, a Respondent wants to make a jurisdictional objection on the basis the Payment Claim is not a valid claim, the Respondent must have included this challenge in the Payment Schedule originally provided in response to the Payment Claim.

 Parties seeking to rely on the Act to recover payment or resist a Payment Claim should be careful to ensure that the works are adequately described or reasons for withholding payment sufficient articulated in their Payment Claims and Payment Schedules, as the case may be, to enable the other party to understand and evaluate the clams and defences that are being made.